 Prior to GDPR going into effect (May 25, 2018), we did recommend sending a repermissioning campaign to any of your subscribers in the EU.
-Now that GDPR is in effect, we no longer recommend this practice.
-Before contacting any of your existing customers or subscribers for whom you can not prove explicit opt-in, please consult your legal team.
+However, now that GDPR is in effect, we no longer recommend this practice.
+Before contacting any of your existing customers or subscribers for whom you cannot prove explicit opt-in, please consult your legal team.

 How do we prove consent, including the day a subscriber opted in?

 In addition to using double opt-in, you are required to retain the language that was presented to the consumer in the form, email, or webpage where they provided consent.
 So, you will have to be able to produce both the time/date that they consented and exactly what they consented to.